Jameh Mosque of Nain: Architecture

 The first mosque structure was completed in c.
 710s CE, (Note: Some literature claims it was established in the 9th century.) and is one of the oldest in Iran.
 Renovated and extended many time since, the mosque was completed in the Khorasani style (sabk), similar to the Tarikhaneh of Damghan and the Jameh Mosque of Isfahan.

 The Great Mosque of Na’in is an early Islamic structure, dating from the fourth century AH (late tenth century CE) with some remnants from an earlier phase.
 The mosque is famous not only for its age but also for its vibrant carved stucco ornamentation adorning the soffits and columns of the prayer hall.
 The mosque comprises a hypostyle hall of irregular configuration surrounding a small, rectangular sahn.
 Most of the bays of the hypostyle area surrounding the sahn have no elaborate vaulting, however, there are a few toward the southern corner.

 The qibla axis is emphasized by angled piers, and also by the slightly increased width and height of the central nave, forming a lip which projects above the arcade roofline.
 This structure represents an emergent form of the monumental portal that would later pervade Iranian mosque design.

-The Great Mosque of Na'in is renown for the extensive and masterful carved stucco of the mihrab and adjacent bays, including the oldest extant epigraphic friezes in Iran.
+The Great Mosque of Na'in is known for the extensive and masterful carved stucco of the mihrab and adjacent bays, including the oldest extant epigraphic friezes in Iran.
 Stylistically it bridges the stucco decoration of the Sasanian and Abbasid periods with that of the Seljuks; effusive vegetal forms released from earlier geometric constraints.

 The minaret represents an important transition from the early square form to later rounded forms.
 Maintaining the early square plan at the base, a tall tapering octagonal mid-section rises to a short cylindrical shaft that terminates in a cornice decorated with carved stucco.
 The cornice holds a brick railing, forming a balcony upon which stands a thin cylindrical cap, pierced with apertures and resembling a dovecote.
 Later building additions enclose the minaret which was originally freestanding.
 The transitional form of this minaret, and its relatively unadorned state suggest that it was completed during the late 4thearly 5th century AH (late 10thearly 11th century CE).